-Construction Management Essentials Geographic Information Systems Health Services Management Integrated Marketing Communications Nursing Management Pastoral Ministry Sales and SalesforceTM Trailhead Training Tourism and Hospitality Management
+Construction Management Essentials Geographic Information Essentials Health Services Management Informational Technology Essentials Integrative Marketing Communications Nursing Management Pastoral Ministry Sales with Salesforce Training Spanish Sports Leadership Management Tourism and Hospitality Management

 Special Academic Programs

 Academic Internship Program

 The Academic Internship Program is open to second semester juniors and seniors and is administered by the Office of Career Services in collaboration with faculty advisors.
 Internships provide a way for students learn and earn credit from out-of-the-classroom experiences in career-related environment.
 Students complete Academic Internships to explore career options, to gain experience in a chosen career field, to develop transferable skills, to learn by doing, and to establish future career networks.